Finding a vehicle of interest from the Investigation

 "vehicle outside two days ago".

-Using a natural language search quickly refines relevant footage without
+Natural language search quickly selects relevant footage without manually

 (Optional) If natural language search returns too many matches, select filters to